gregorychen3/scala-for-the-impatient/ch2_solutions.md

 8. Refer to code in `src/` for solution and tests.
 9. Refer to code in `src/` for solution and tests.
 10. Refer to code in `src/` for solution and tests.
 11. Refer to code in `src/` for solution and tests.
+   TODO: add error handling and throw exceptions